Canada's water polo women ousted at worlds by the Netherlands in Round of 16 | CBC Sports

 Canada's water polo women ousted at worlds by the Netherlands in Round of 16

-3rd periods the downfall for impressive squad, which hasn't medalled in 13 years
+3rd periods the downfall for squad; Canadian swimmers 11th in open water relay

 Canada was eliminated Sunday from the women's water polo tourney at the world aquatics championships by the Netherlands, a third-period collapse its undoing for a second consecutive game in Budapest, Hungary.